HeidiDragomir/prescription-helper/README.md

 [live version here](https://prescription-helper.vercel.app/)

-The Prescription Helper is going to be a collection of tools designed to facilitate the work of a doctor friend.
+The Prescription Helper is going to be a collection of tools designed to facilitate the work of a doctor friend who works with children and teenagers.
 This project includes the following tools:

 - Tablet counter --> completed
-- Goal weight calculator --> in progress
+- Goal weight calculator (IsoBMI) --> in progress
-- Growth curve + bmi --> in progress
+- Growth curve + BMI --> in progress
-- Interval date calculator --> in progress
+- Interval date calculator --> completed
 - Other tools --> in progress

 ## Build with